Work System Basics

 Information includes codified and non-codified information that is used, created, captured, transmitted, stored, retrieved, manipulated, updated, displayed, and/or deleted by processes and activities.
 Typical informational entities include orders, invoices, warranties, schedules, income statements, reservations, medical histories, resumes, job descriptions, and job offers.
 The distinction between data and information is not important for understanding a work system since the only data/ information that is mentioned is information that is created, used or processed by the work system.
 Information within a work system includes information that is processed by computers and other information that is never computerized, such as the content of conversations, verbal commitments, and other unrecorded information/ knowledge that work system participants use as they perform processes and activities within the work system.

-Technologies include tools (such as cell phones, projectors, spreadsheet software, and automobiles) and automated agents (i.e., hardware/software configurations that perform totally automated activities).
+Technologies include tools (such as cell phones, projectors, spreadsheet software, and automobiles) and automated services (i.e., hardware/software configurations that perform totally automated activities).
 This distinction is crucial as work systems are decomposed during analysis and design activities into successively smaller subsystems, some of which are totally automated.

 Product/services consist of information, physical things, social products such as agreements, intangibles such as entertainment or peace of mind, and/or actions produced by a work system for the benefit and use of its customers.
 The term “product/service” is used because the controversial distinction between products and services in marketing and service science is not important for WST even though product-like vs. service-like is the basis of a series of valuable design dimensions for characterizing and designing the things that a work system produces.